modern european history

 The Period of the Renaissance - Sometimes styled as The Renaissance and Reformation Era

-The modern european history specialists tend to concern themselves particularly with the course of european history after the onset of the French Revolution in 1789.
+The modern european history specialists tend to concern themselves particularly with the course of European history after the onset of the French Revolution in 1789 and continue into nineteenth century European History until circa 1914.

-Those interested in history of europe have a great deal of history to consider since that time.
+Thus those interested in Modern European History epoch in the history of europe have a great deal to consider.

 There was an Age of Revolutions.
 The initial French Revolutionary turmoils were succeeded by Napoleonic Wars.
 A peace established in 1815 was followed by a limited spate of revolution in 1830 and a more dramatic upsurge of Revolution across most of continental Europe in 1848.